Mendam Berahi

 Mendam Berahi was a legendary royal galley (Classical Malay: ghali kenaikan raja) said to have been used by the Malacca Sultanate in the early 16th century.
 This ship is fictional, recorded in the epic Hikayat Hang Tuah, and that type of ship, the ghali, did not exist until after the 1530s.

 Etymology

 The name Mendam Berahi was not originally Malay, rather it comes from Javanese and Sundanese words mendem birahi.
-It may also comes from Kawi (Old Javanese) and Javanese words mendam brahi, which means drunk romance.
+It may also comes from Kawi (Old Javanese) and Javanese words mendam brahi, which means drunk in romance.

 Historiography and authenticity

 Mendam Berahi was only mentioned in the Hikayat Hang Tuah, and no other Malay manuscripts mentioned its existence.
 Contemporary Portuguese records indicate that galleys appeared in the regional fleets during the late 1530s, before that the mainstay of the Malay fleet was the lancaran.
 It was not until the 1560s that the ghali became more widespread, mostly used by Acehnese people, not Malays.
 The word "ghali" itself is a loanword from the Portuguese language, so the existence of ghali during the heyday of the Malacca sultanate is an anachronism.
 The inhabitants of the Malay peninsula did not use big ships.
 In naval warfare, the Malays used lancaran and banting, propelled by breast oars (paddles) and 2 masts, with 2 rudders (one on both sides of the hull).
 The Malays are not accustomed to navigating the ocean, they only make coasting voyages along the shores of the Malay peninsula.
 According to Afonso de Albuquerque, during the 1511 Portuguese attack on the Malacca Sultanate, the Malays used an unspecified number of lancaran (lanchara) and twenty penjajap (pangajaoa).

 The Malaccan people did not encounter the Portuguese in an open, ship-to-ship battle in the sea during their 1509 encounter like was claimed in the Hikayat Hang Tuah, but took the Portuguese unprepared by using disguise, treachery, and ambush to capture the Portuguese delegation.

 Records of the ship are only found in the Hikayat Hang Tuah, and other Malay accounts such as the Malay Annals did not record it.
 Portuguese accounts did not record Mendam Berahi either, although Tomé Pires' Suma Oriental contain references to a large ship, where he mentions a "flagship" of Malacca which carried many bombards.
 This ship, however, is not necessarily Mendam Berahi and could be another ship.
 Hikayat Hang Tuah notes that the story of Hang Tuah is in the same timeline as Raden Inu from the Janggala Kingdom (1045–1136) and tells that the Sultan of Malacca wanted to marry Raden Galuh Cendera Kirana.
 This story was adapted from the Javanese Panji tales, and the Hikayat Hang Tuah story can be concluded as a mere myth.